Anubhav-byte/Whatsapp-bomber/README.md

 # Whatsapp-bomber
-A script to bombard your friend ith message.
+A script to bombard your friend with as many message as you want.